-Electricity Mains.
+Ţ Chimney breasts and fireplaces Within the living room there is a coal effect gas fire open to the flue.
+Illeplaces Within the front bedroom there is an open fire with decorative surround.
+All other former fireplaces have been removed.
+Visually inspected.
+No testing of the flues or fittings was carried out.
+Internal decorations Internally, walls and ceilings are finished in paint, tile or timber.
+Visually inspected.
+Cellars There are no cellars.
+Electricity Mains supply.
+The consumer unit is wall mounted within the entrance hall cupboard.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Gas Mains.
+Gas Mains supply.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Water, plumbing and Mains.
-Mixed style and age of sanitary ware. bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing and bathroom fittings Mains water supply.
+Where visible, sections of plumbing were seen to be formed in copper or PVC.
+The bathroom facilities comprise a wash hand basin, wc and bath with wall mounted shower head.
+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
-Heating and hot water Wall mounted in the utility room is a Worcester central heating boiler which we also assume provides domestic hot water.
-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Drainage Both foul and storm drainage are assumed to be to the public sewer.
-Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.